andsontan/xpiks/_posts/2017-02-24-xpiks-14-detailed-features.markdown

 # **Find and Replace**

 Starting with Xpiks 1.4 a new powerfull feature is being presented: Find and Replace tool.
 You can not only do sophisticated search, but also to remove keywords with it (though a separate tool for convenient removing keywords exists).
-To launch Find and Replace tool just hit "Ctrl+Shift+F" (or "Cmd+Shift+F") or go to [Edit -> Find and Replace].
+To launch Find and Replace tool just hit [Ctrl+Shift+F] (or [Cmd+Shift+F] on Mac) or go to [Edit -> Find and Replace].

 <img alt="Find and Replace" src="{{site.url}}/images/posts/xpiks-14-demo/FindAndReplace-Search.jpg" class="small-8 large-6" />